-In Key Stage 4, the physical education programme aims to enable pupils to realise their full potential in a variety of physical activities.
-The student's physical fitness, movement, co-ordination and motor skills are developed as is the ability to work with others, developing the qualities and values of leadership, respect, teamwork and fair play.
+The programme aims to enable pupils to realise their full potential in a variety of physical activities.
+The pupils physical fitness, movement, co-ordination and motor skills are developed as is the ability to work with others, developing the qualities and values of leadership, respect, teamwork and fair play.
 In Key Stage 4 there is more focus upon where the pupil's particular sporting interests lie, with the aim of ensuring lifelong participation, as part of a healthy and active lifestyle.